l1reyes/l1reyes.github.io/_posts/2016-05-31-iassist-python.markdown

 Your library might subscribe to numerous programming e-books.

-* [Python for Data Analysis](http://shop.oreilly.com/product/0636920023784.do) - Excellent book written by the guy who created Pandas
+* [Python for Data Analysis](https://shop.oreilly.com/product/0636920023784.do) - Excellent book written by the guy who created Pandas
-* [Web Scraping with Python](http://shop.oreilly.com/product/0636920034391.do) - If you need get data from websites or an API
+* [Web Scraping with Python](https://shop.oreilly.com/product/0636920034391.do) - If you need get data from websites or an API
 * [Python documentation](https://docs.python.org/3/)
 * [Jupyter Documentation](https://jupyter.readthedocs.io/en/latest/) - If you want to get more out of the Jupyter notebooks.
 * [A gallery of Jupyter (Ipython) Notebooks](https://github.com/ipython/ipython/wiki/A-gallery-of-interesting-IPython-Notebooks)
-* [Exercism.io](http://exercism.io/) - Download and solve practice problems in nearly 30 different languages including Python
+* [Exercism.io](https://exercism.io/) - Download and solve practice problems in nearly 30 different languages including Python

-## Set up

-Sign-up for an account with SageMathCloud using the email you use to register for the workshop with <https://cloud.sagemath.com/>.

-## Requirements

-Participants are required to abide by a [Code of Conduct](http://software-carpentry.org/conduct.html).
-We are using the Software Carpentry Code for this workshop.

 ## Goals